 Don't miss the stunning architecture of Philadelphia's City Hall, which was the tallest occupied building in the world until 1909.
 Then head over to the crumbling, but endlessly fascinating, Eastern State Penitentiary, which opened in 1829.
 Now a museum, you can take a tour to see what life was like during operational years and hear stories of notable inmates, including Al Capone.

 Discover diverse districts such as Rittenhouse Square, an upmarket neighbourhood filled with shops, boutiques, outdoor cafes, elegant restaurants and a genteel park; Society Hill Historic District with its unique blend of 18th century buildings, restored warehouses and colonial homes; Washington Square is a relaxing, green open space home along with Antique Row and Jeweller's Row; South Philadelphia is where you'll find charming homes and family-owned eateries; while University City has six colleges and universities as well as the Philadelphia Zoo.

-Shoppers can take delight in the exclusive boutiques and brand-name stores along Walnut Street, while Macy's can be found near Washington Square and South Street is a loud and bustling street with stores and multi-ethnic restaurants.
-Reading Terminal Market is the city's famous indoor foodie paradise that is a one-stop shop for everything from local produce and delicious sandwiches to artisanal cheeses and desserts.
+Be sure to leave extra space in your case as clothes and shoes are tax-free in Philadelphia!
+Shoppers can splash out in the chic boutiques and brand-name stores along Walnut Street, while Macy's can be found near Washington Square and bustling South Street has stores and multi-ethnic restaurants.
+Another option is Fashion District, which is Philly's newest destination for shopping, entertainment, art, culture and dining.
+Talking of food, Reading Terminal Market is the city's famous indoor foodie paradise that is a one-stop shop for everything from local produce and delicious sandwiches to artisanal cheeses and desserts.
 Before you leave, be sure to have a taste of the celebrated Philly Cheese Steak!